snusnumrick/aiy_music_server/README.md

 And open: `http://192.168.x.x:5001`

 **Note:** The default port is 5001.
-The mDNS service name is "cubie.local" and will be discoverable on your local network.
+The mDNS service name is "cubie-server.local" and will be discoverable on your local network.

 ## Directory Structure